bierermeter/bierer-customer-chart/README.md

 ## Installing the chart
 - Create a namespace for the Customer API
 - Install the chart
-  - helm install customer-api -n helm-testing **Update this for remote helm repo**
+  - helm install customer-api -n customer-api-namespace **Update this for remote helm repo**

  Configuration values: